Using PIX4Dcatch to capture data to generate a Gaussian Splatting model

 This technique provides a smoother, more continuous representation of object surfaces, improving visual fidelity.

-How to capture images to generate a Gaussian Splat model
+Best practices for capturing images to generate a Gaussian Splatting model

 To capture high-quality images for Gaussian Splatting (GS) in PIX4Dcatch, follow these best practices to ensure optimal results: